sebastian-plata/jsmastery_project-3/README.md

 Though you can pretty much manage everything by applying classes using Tailwind.
 For now, I believe managing *pseudo classes* behaviour and/or animations is better done by using an "index.css" file inside the "src" directory.
 This is because I don't know how to edit these using Tailwind or if it's even possible (I think it is, but haven't looked it up).

 **Time stamp: 8:24:00**

+# What I learned from the Clients section

+**Applying effects with Tailwind is rather easy**

+Browsing "Tailwind docs" theres a complete documentation on how to implement effects simply by adding classes.
+Like I said in the previous section: creating and applying more complex effects and animations might be better done in a separate CSS file.
+However, particularly *hover*, effects are made super simple by Tailwind CSS.

+**Time stamp: 8:27:00**